GRAND VOYAGE ITALY

 • If you invest in expensive, high quality Extra Virgin Olive Oils, don't buy more than you can use within six months.
 An olive oil producer I spoke to in Tuscany told me that one year is the absolute limit olive oil will remain "fresh" (and that's only if it's stored properly... more on that in a second).

 • Never buy olive oil in clear bottles!
 Light causes olive oil to lose flavor and freshness.
-Buy only in very dark green or brown bottles, or better yet... buy your Extra Virgin olive oil in cans.
+Buy only in very dark green or brown bottles, or better yet... buy your Extra Virgin olive oil in cans, or better yet, do what Italians do and store your oil in a "Fusti", a stainless steel storage dispenser made for this purpose.
+I keep my best EVO in a 1 gallon Fusti.

 • If you find a place where you can taste the oil before you by, please do so.
+In recent years there have been many "olive oil and vinegar taprooms" opening up all across the country.
+We have several in eastern Pennsylvania.
+You can taste and then buy the amount you need.
 As when selecting a wine, your palate might tell you that one oil is more bitter and another a bit fruitier or sweeter.
 For instance, I'm not a fan of bitter oils...
 I tend to buy fruitier types.
-Look for olive oils in local open air markets where they will allow you to taste first, or from specialty olive oil shops that will sell olive oil dispensed from the spigots of their shiny, stainless steel tanks called fusti.
+Look for olive oils in local open air markets where they will allow you to taste first, or from specialty olive oil shops that will sell olive oil dispensed from the spigots of their shiny, stainless steel tanks (fusti).
 These oils can be expensive, but at least you know you are getting the taste that you want.

 • Try shopping for high quality Extra Virgin Olive Oils online.
 Even Amazon has many artisan oils on their site.
 Or Google for them and see what pops up.
 I'll put some links at the end of this article.

-• Store your oil properly!
-If you use a lot of olive oil, buy it in tins only.
-Buy large tins if you use a lot (we go through about a gallon every 3-4 months or so).
+Bottom line: Store your oil properly and buy the best you can afford.
+If you use a lot of olive oil, buy it in tins only (we go through about a gallon every 3-4 months or so).
 Store your oil in a dark place, especially if you buy it in bottles (never buy clear bottles!).
 Don't keep small, expensive bottles of Extra Virgin on your counter--keep them in your cupboards, away from light.
 Oxygen is also an enemy of olive oil, so as your larger container gets less full, you might consider transferring the remaining oil into smaller containers.
-To store a larger amount, think about investing in your own fusti (stainless dispenser tank) for your pantry, dispensing oil into small olive oil carafes for daily use.
+For daily use, keep some oil into small olive oil carafes, such as my favorite from Emile Henry (photo left, on Amazon).

 --Jerry Finzi